sethstephanz/DAEMON/README.md

 # DAEMON
-Daemon that displays icon on monitor when caps lock is engaged.
+Daemon for old as hell Macs that displays icon on monitor when caps lock is engaged.